 You see, this rapist doesn’t care about the shame.
 He doesn’t care if he feels sorry.
 He only cares about his victim and how he feels, and he swears to himself that he cares more about her than her own lover does.
 In fact, he’s intensely jealous of him.

 “I grew up just like everyone/ A normal kid in normal town/ My parents were the good guys”.
 The story of our lives always seems to start that way.
-We were once young and naive, and our parents were saints, even if we knew them to be bad guys.
-But as we grow and learn, we start to see and listen and understand the lack of, well, “Utopia” in our lives.
-The band once said in an interview that utopia is especially impossible when there’s no contrast—no opposite—of it.
+We were once young and naïve, and our parents were saints, even if we knew them to be bad guys.
+But as we grow and learn, we start to see and listen and understand the lack of “Utopia” in our lives.
+The band once said in an interview that utopia is especially impossible when there’s no contrast—no opposite—to it.
 That means that we all know what utopia is because we have lived everything that shouldn’t be included in it.

 “Obsession” is a song about every one of us, or at least those of us who think.
-It’s about the neurotic, chaotic mindset we have when we realize that we can barely live our lives, what with all the crap in this world.
+It’s about the neurotic, chaotic mindset we have when we realize that we can barely live our lives with all the crap we see in this world.
 In the sludge and mire of our existence, we’re just trying to make it.
 It’s an obsession just to survive.